Insurance is one of those bills you pay that can seem like a waste.

-When you are at fault in an accident, property damage liability covers damage to the other vehicles in an accident.
+When you’re at fault in an accident, property damage liability covers damage to the other vehicles in an accident.
 This type of coverage does not cover damage to your car.

 Uninsured/Underinsured Motorist Protection

-Uninsured/underinsured motorist coverage will cover your property damage and medical expenses for your or your passengers’ injuries if you are hit by a driver that doesn’t have enough insurance to cover your expenses.
+Uninsured/underinsured motorist coverage will cover your property damage and medical expenses for your or your passengers’ injuries when you’re hit by a driver who doesn’t have enough insurance to cover your expenses.

-If you are leasing or financing your car, the lender or leasing company will require you to have collision coverage.
+If you’re leasing or financing your car, the lender or leasing company will require you to have collision coverage.
 If you don’t lease or finance, the choice to have collision coverage is up to you.

 You should decide whether you could afford to pay for repairs or replacement of your vehicle.
 If you can’t afford to fix or replace it, you should get collision coverage.